Can I Sue My Local or State Government?

 In proving your claim under the PTCA, “You have to demonstrate and prove by a preponderance of the evidence that there’s causation between the claimed condition set forth in one of the exceptions and the ultimate injury in question,” adds Baxter.

-“There are statutory requirements that a claimant must satisfy to bring a successful lawsuit against a governmental entity,” Baxter says.
-The specific steps you have to take vary by state and local law.
+“There are statutory requirements that a claimant must satisfy to bring a successful lawsuit against a governmental entity,” says Baxter, including:

 • What is your claim?
-Is your claim allowed by your state’s tort claims act?
+Does your state’s Tort Claims Act allow your type of claim?
 What must you prove in your negligence claim to win a lawsuit?

 • Who are you suing?
 Are you suing the state or the local government?
 Are you suing a specific state agency or multiple agencies?
 Are you suing a specific government employee rather than an agency or governmental body?

-• What forms are required?
-Generally, individuals seeking to sue the government must submit notice, sending the specified notice claim form via certified mail, submitting it online, or presenting the form in person to the parties you plan to sue.
+• What forms must you submit?
+Generally, people seeking to sue the government must submit notice.
+You generally can send the specified notice claim form via certified mail, submit it online, or present the form in person to the parties you plan to sue.
 Your state law may prescribe other methods for giving notice.
-Be sure you’re aware of any required documentation.
+Be sure you’re aware of the necessary documentation.

 • What is the time limit?
-If you miss the deadline to file notice, you will be barred from taking legal action.
-Be sure to act in a timely manner.
+If you miss the deadline to file a notice, you can’t take legal action.
+Be sure to act promptly.

 • What damages can you get?
 The amount of damages is a critical factor in deciding whether or not to sue.
 How has the state limited the damages in lawsuits against the government?
 Is it worth bringing the lawsuit based on what you could win?
 What types of damages does the state allow–economic, non-economic, or punitive damages?